Storing hydrogen - Why?

 Project description

-• Development of a storage solution for green hydrogen on a commercial scale
+- Development of a storage solution for renewable hydrogen on a commercial scale

 For the construction of the H2 pilot cavern, we are using the existing storage well K6.
 Before starting work on the cavern site, we examine the existing components of the well in various material tests to determine their suitability for hydrogen storage operation.
 First, we use a workover rig to restore access to the open hole and create a defined continuous borehole diameter in the uncased borehole area that is part of the test area.
 In addition, we subject the well to a two-stage gas tightness test using the test media nitrogen and hydrogen.